 7. May Boost Your Immune System Vitamin C is arguably best known for its role in supporting immune function, and honeydew melon is loaded with it.
 The human immune system is complex and requires a wide array of nutrients to function properly — vitamin C is a critical component.
 In fact, research suggests that adequate intake of dietary vitamin C may both prevent and treat various respiratory and systemic infections, such as pneumonia and the common cold.
 A 1-cup (177-gram) serving of honeydew provides over half of the RDI for vitamin C, making it a great food to add to your diet as you prepare for this year’s cold season.

-9. May Support Vision and Eye Health Honeydew melon contains two potent antioxidants: lutein and zeaxanthin.
+9. May Support Vision and Eye Health Honeydew melons contain two potent antioxidants: lutein and zeaxanthin.
 These carotenoid compounds are well known for supporting eye health and preventing the development of age-related vision loss.
 Research indicates that regularly eating foods that contain these antioxidants, such as honeydew melon, may support proper eye function throughout your life.